Resummation of non-global logarithms and the BFKL equation: Evolution equation to next-to-leading order

+The `bar' on $\bar{\SS}_1$ is now to account for the discrepancy between $\Gamma_n$ and $K^{(1)}\big|_{\rm virtual}$.
+Indeed, at the amplitude level, $\Gamma_n$ contains collinear divergences, whereas for the angularly weighted cross-sections that we are interested in, the collinear divergences cancel between real and virtual corrections.
+Thus to precisely define the relation between $\bar{\SS}_1$ and $\SS_1$, we first need to precisely define the subtraction which will make the double-real term (\ref{realcorrections}) well-defined in its collinear limits.

-We now deal with collinear divergences.
-We do so by subtracting suitable splitting functions.
-First, in the preceding subsection, we replace eq.~(\ref{sigma_one_real}) by \be \ee The next-to-last term removes the $a\to 0$ limit of everything to its left.
+We do so by adding and subtracting the integral of using universal splitting functions.
+First, we make the one-parton emission eq.~(\ref{sigma_one_real}) finite by adding an integral of splitting function (for each external particle), minus their soft limits: \be \ee The next-to-last term removes the $a\to 0$ limit of everything to its left, and the momenta $k_1,\ldots k_n$ of the parent amplitude $A_n$ are left untouched.
 The formula differs from eq.~(\ref{sigma_one_real}) only by the splitting functions, which are added in such a way as to introduce no new soft divergences.
 The function ${\rm Split}_i(p_1;k_i)$ (representing the amplitude for particle $i$ to split into two with momenta $a\b_0$ and $k_i-a\b_0$, symmetrized between the two), is required to have the same integrand-level collinear singularity as $|A_{n{+}1}|^2$ when $\beta_0\parallel k_i$, ensuring convergence.
 This is guaranteed to exist by the factorization of amplitudes in collinear limits, and an explicit expression is given in (\ref{split}).

 We stress that the subtraction is not written as an integral over the phase space of $(n+1)$ particles with the original total momentum, since $a$ and $\b_0$ do not enter $A_n$.
-This would probably be very inconvenient for numerical integration, which is a limitation compared to more general methods, for example, dipole subtraction \cite{Catani:1996vz}.
-However this is simpler and will suffice for our purposes.
+For subtraction schemes which fully account for momentum conservation, see for example dipole subtraction \cite{Catani:1996vz}.
+The simpler scheme here will suffice for our purposes.